Overhead Crane Inspection Vernon County, MO

 - Corroded, cracked, or deformed members

-Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance before the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you can use the overhead crane.
+Any modified, repaired, reinstalled, altered, new, or updated crane should be inspected to ensure compliance before the initial operation.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by qualified OEM representatives to ensure that all working components have been installed properly and functionally-tested.
-These trained technicians must provide a written report of the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
-Contact us today to take a look at your system before getting to work!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all working components have been tested and properly installed.
+These trained technicians must provide a written report on the results.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
+Reach out to us right away or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Vernon County, MO area or elsewhere throughout the Midwest.